 If your landlord pays for the gas and electricity in your rental unit, he or she may increase your rent another 1% for each utility.
 A landlord may also raise the rent for an additional tenant.
 Learn more about this type of rent increase in the Additional Tenants Bulletin.

 Your landlord does not need to notify the City to implement these rent increases.
 But there are other types of rent increases allowed if approved by the Housing + Community Investment Department (HCIDLA).
 For instance, a landlord may raise the rent for improvements or upgrades.
 Learn more in the Allowable Rent Increases Bulletin.

 If you feel your rent has been raised an unfair amount, you can file a complaint for review by a Housing Investigator here.
-If you have questions about the RSO, browse through our library of resources or read the Landlord Tenant Handbook.
+If you have questions about the RSO, browse through our library of resources or visit our Home for Renter's page where you can find the Guides for LA Landlords and Tenants.
 You can always call our toll-free hotline at (866) 557-RENT (7368) to talk to a live person, or send us an inquiry and we promise to get back to you.